RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-argo-cd/README.md

         $env: ARGOCD_AUTH_TOKEN2
 ```

-Add all required auth tokens to environmental variables, in this example, `ARGOCD_AUTH_TOKEN2`.
+Add all required auth tokens to environment variables, in this example, `ARGOCD_AUTH_TOKEN2`.

 And then in the following component definition annotations add a line with the url to the desired proxy path: